slab/parchment/README.md

   /** Leaf Blots only **/

+  // Returns the value represented by domNode if it is this Blot's type
+  // No checking that domNode can represent this Blot type is required so
+  // applications needing it should check externally before calling. static value(domNode): any;

   // Given location represented by node and offset from DOM Selection Range,
   // return index to that location.